. Sell Your Home or Stay in Place?

 As an example of ELIMINATION, a charitable trust charitable trust is an irrevocable trust that may be set up during life or at death if you wish to leave all or some portion of your estate to charity.
 These trusts are used for philanthropic reasons as well as to obtain certain tax advantages.
 There are two specific types of charitable trusts: a charitable remainder trust and a charitable lead trust, often known as a “split interest” trust. may be an ideal tax-savings option for those that wish to make a substantial gift to charity.
 It can also operate as a remainder trust—set up to provide an income stream to a trust beneficiary (often you or your spouse) during the term of the trust, which is typically a fixed period, or the life of the named beneficiary.
 At the end of the trust term, the trust terminates, and the remainder of the trust value passes to specific chosen charities.

-Taken together, these are the key factors affecting whether you decide to sell your home.
+Taken together, these are many of the key factors affecting whether you decide to sell your home and, if so, the consequences.

 While property value is vital, it is only one of many quantifying pivots in your decision making.
 There is much more to the process.

-To advance your thoughts, at no charge, we will confidentially gather key data in order to discuss your goals, timing, and property value that may lead to a consultation with our tax estate planning attorney (LL.M.) partners who will present you with several well-explained alternatives.
+To advance your thoughts, at no charge, we will confidentially gather key data in order to discuss your goals, timing, and property value that may lead to a consultation with our tax estate planning attorney (LL.M.) partners who will present you with several often more complex but useful alternatives.
 They will then draft tax estate planning that serve your needs.

 Given these options, the smart move is to capitalize on the current market, maximize NET sales proceeds, and invest / grow the amount of money you would otherwise pay in taxes by deferring or eliminating the CAP GAINS tax.
 Ours are viable strategies that are customized to your specific needs and cash flow requirements.
 It absolutely makes good sense to discuss these matters.